-As you will know, the whole point of this website and the exhibtion we have put together is to try to help restore some recognition for the achievements of Margaret Rope.
+As you will know, the whole point of this website and the 2016 exhibition we put together is to try to help restore some recognition for the achievements of Margaret Agnes Rope.

-Not only is she not recognised in her own land, but not even in the county where she lived and worked.
+Not only is she barely recognised in her own land, but hardly even in the county where she lived and worked.

-Yes, the sad fact is that Margaret is almost completely ignored in her home-town of Shrewsbury (the Shropshire county town where her greatest work is present) and neglected in art-history in general.
+The sad fact is that Margaret is also almost completely ignored in her home-town of Shrewsbury (the Shropshire county town where her greatest work is present) as well as neglected in art-history in general.

 Many people do not believe us when we tell them quite how much historians have marginalised her.
 But, if you want the facts of how absent from history she has become, here they are: